dustinlacewell/vcv-svghelper/README.md

 # VCV Rack SvgHelper

-Header only library for finding the inputs and outputs in your module SVG files.
+Simple library for finding the inputs and outputs in your module's SVG file.

 ## Usage

 Either copy the SvgHelper.hpp file into your plugin folder or add it as a submodule.

-Then in your module's header file, add the following:
+Then in your module widget's header file, add the following:

 ```cpp
 #include "SvgHelper.hpp"